Woodworking Labor Rate Calculator

 The Comprehensive Labor Rate Formula

-This calculator builds your rate by first determining your total annual revenue target and then dividing it by the hours you can actually bill to clients.
+This calculator builds your rate by first determining how many hours you can actually bill, then layering on overhead and profit.

-This method ensures that every billable hour you work contributes proportionally to your salary, your overhead, your administrative time, and your business's profit.
+This method ensures that every billable hour you work contributes proportionally to your salary, your overhead, and your business's profit.

 Example Rate Calculation for a Custom Furniture Maker